 There is no reason for desktop users to select the “Power saver” mode, and laptop users should think about selecting “Balanced” while the device is unplugged and “High performance” when it is plugged in.

-Turn off Windows Tips and Tricks
+Make Windows 10 run faster by turning off Windows Tips and Tricks

 Windows 10 monitors your activity while you use the computer and provides suggestions for things you might like to do with the operating system.
 These “tips” are only marginally helpful, and Windows having to track what you do and giving you advice might also slow down your computer.